adintegra/rag-for-disease-outbreaks/README.md

 ### Database Setup

 This project uses the [pgvector](https://github.com/pgvector/pgvector) Postgres extension as a vector store.
-This allow the data to be stored alongside the embeddings and can be accessed easily through any SQL querying utility.
+This allows the data to be stored alongside the embeddings and as such both can be accessed easily through any SQL querying utility.

 If you do not wish to run this locally, a cloud-based service such as [Supabase](https://supabase.com/modules/vector) could also be used.

-There is a [docker-compose.yml](./app/docker/docker-compose.yml) which sets up a local PGVector instance. **Note:** Please create an empty directory `pgvector_data` before bringing the container up for the first time.
+There is a [docker-compose.yml](./app/docker/docker-compose.yml) which sets up a local PGVector instance. **Note:** Please create an empty subdirectory `pgvector_data` before bringing the container up for the first time.
+This will be mounted as a volume within the Docker container.

 ```sh
 mkdir pgvector_data